Harika-SVL/IAM-CloudFormation/notes.md

 ![Alt text](shots/12.PNG)
 ![Alt text](shots/13.PNG)

-* Root user has access to every thing,but IAM user cannot access the same as no policies given
+* Root user has access to every thing, but IAM user cannot access the same as no policies given

 ![Alt text](shots/14.PNG)